Alaskan Air Command: Cold War

 Reductions in Alaskan Air Command forces continued in 1959.
 In September the Air Force informed AAC that Ladd AFB had been selected along with other bases in the United States for closure.
 The closure would mean the reassignment of forces at Ladd to nearby Eielson AFB and also some to Elmendorf due to economic necessities.
 In addition, it was justified that the short runway at Ladd would be compensated by the 14,000 foot runway at Eielson built by SAC.
 It was also planned that the Army, which maintained units at both Ladd and Eielson, would consolidate its forces, and its northern headquarters, Yukon Command, at Ladd.
-Discussions and political controversy ensued throughout 1960, however the Army's decision to station a new battle group at Ladd and increase the number of personnel assigned there settled the matter.
+Discussions and political disagreement ensued throughout 1960, however the Army's decision to station a new battle group at Ladd and increase the number of personnel assigned there settled the matter.
 On 1 January 1961 jurisdiction of Ladd Air Force Base was transferred from the Department of the Air Force to the Department of the Army.
 The army renamed the facility Fort Wainwright, in honor of Lieutenant General Jonathan Mayhew Wainwright IV.
 The airfield, was re-designated as "Ladd Field", in honor of its long Air Force service.
 With the closure of Ladd, the 449th FIS was inactivated on 25 August 1960, its F-89Js being reassigned to Air Defense Command.

 Along with the closure of Ladd AFB, AAC inactivated the 10th and 11th Air Divisions in August 1960.
 They were replaced by the provisional 5070th Air Defense Wing, based at Elmendorf.
 The 5070th, was quickly inactivated in October 1961, its assets being assigned directly to AAC.